 There are lots of different things that influence this metric, from user experience factors to product selection, pricing, and merchandising.

-So what is a good Add To Cart rate?
+What is a good Add To Cart rate?

 As ever there tends to be quite a lot of variation from sector to sector.
 Some ecommerce stores might be more prone to window shopping, whereas others are geared up for impulse purchases.